wpgp/QGIS-pypopRF/docs/getting-started/quickstart.md

 # Quick Start Guide

 This guide will help you create your first population map using the QGIS pypopRF plugin.
-We'll walk through a basic workflow from project setup to final output.
+We'll walk through a basic workflow from project setup to final output, including optional advanced features.

 ## Overview